 Harold Washington Professor of Sociology at Northwestern University and author of Black Picket Fences: Privilege and Peril Among the Black Middle Class and Black on the Block: The Politics of Race and Class in the City.

-Professor Emeritus of History at Roosevelt University, and author of six books on African History in Chicago including The Depression Comes to the South Side: Protest and Politics in the Black Metropolis, 1930-1933, and The Rise of Chicago's Black Metropolis
+Professor Emeritus of History at Roosevelt University, and author of six books on African American History in Chicago including The Depression Comes to the South Side: Protest and Politics in the Black Metropolis, 1930-1933, and The Rise of Chicago's Black Metropolis